bhop4real/discord-bots/Lumen/README.md

 Lumen is a persona-driven chatbot for Discord, powered by the DeepSeek language model API.
 Its core design principle is to simulate natural, human-like conversation through a detailed and configurable system prompt.

-The system is architected to be modular and persistent, saving user settings and conversation histories to local JSON files, ensuring data continuity across restarts.
+The system is architected to be modular and persistent, saving user settings and conversation histories to local database, ensuring data continuity across restarts.

 ## Demonstration